MarkoMarjamaa/TwiddlerCfgConverter/README.md

 Shown characters are fetched from HID key map file.
 Default file is Us.hid.txt.
 Shown characters are only for visualisation, the actual conversion from text file to cfg file is done with hid_modifier&key values.
 HID key map file can be Unicode and output file is always Unicode.
+Config file creator adds MouseMap from default Twiddler configuration ( Twiddler3 does not use mousemap)